BarionLP/Ametrin.Optional/README.md

 ```

 ### Unit tests
 If you need to unit test an option you can use `Ametrin.Optional.Testing.TUnit` to to simplify the testing experience with TUnit.
-Feel free to pr similar extensions for your testing framework
+Feel free to contribute similar extensions for your testing framework